Racing to King George Falls 💦

 Red sandstone wraps us in silence.

-We’d entered the King George River.
+We’d enter the King George River.

-The chaos of the ocean behind us.
+The chaos of the ocean is behind us.

 Ahead?
 Stillness.